Azure/FTALive-Sessions/content/management/azure-monitor-agent-migration/readme.md

     * Are you using System Center Operations Manager (SCOM)?
         * Start evaluating SCOM Managed Instance
     * How are you deploying agents today?
+    * How are the agents reaching the Log Analytics endpoints?
+        * Are you using a proxy?
+        * Are you using a firewall?
+        * Are you using a gateway?

 * **Understand your workspaces**
     * Are all your workspaces in use?